Q: What is the WWF Direct Debit Donor Programme (DDDP)?

 SG Support Services Sdn Bhd, our other partner, helps us to manage this programme's administrative work.

-Q: How much is the monthly or 4-monthly donation?
+Q: How much is the monthly, 4-monthly and yearly donation?

 A: Monthly donations are set at RM38, RM58 and RM88.
 It is really a small sum to put aside (only RM1.26, RM1.93 or RM2.93 per day!) and yet this sum will go a long way towards protecting Malaysia's natural beauty.

-Q: How can I make a monthly or 4-monthly donation to WWF?
+Q: How can I make a monthly, 4-monthly or yearly donation to WWF?

 A: 2 methods: Through Credit Card (CC) or via auto-debit from a CIMB/Maybank (MBB)/RHB bank account.